lisawray/groupie/README.md

 }
 ```

-Because ViewBinding does not have the util class that can generate an arbitrary bindng like `DataBindingUtil` for DataBinding, you need to override ` initializeViewBinding` to generate the instance of specified binding:
+Because ViewBinding does not have the util class that can generate an arbitrary binding like `DataBindingUtil` for DataBinding, you need to override ` initializeViewBinding` to generate the instance of specified binding:

 ```kotlin
 class MyLayoutItem: BindableItem<MyLayoutBinding>() {